Shankarpali

 Frequently Asked Questions

-Can I bake shankarpali instead of frying?
+Can I bake shankarpali instead of frying it?

 Why is my shankarpali not flaky and crispy?